wyhinton/cupboard-dxl-display/README.md

 ### ```tsconfig.json```
 Describes the settings type script compiler with use for the project.
 This projects tsconfig is the default one geneated by ```npx create-react-app my-app --template typescript```.
 For a full list of settings see [this page](https://www.typescriptlang.org/tsconfig) from the official typescript docs.
 ### ```decs.d.ts```
 Describe the shape of JavaScript values to the TypeScript compiler.
 Or put another way, it is the way to describe, (usually in an external file), the types present in an external JavaScript code.
-Allows us to use javascript libaries which like type definitions.
+Allows us to use javascript libaries which lack type definitions.
 ## Firebase
 ### ```firebase.json```
 Configuration options for our firebase project.
 Notably the ```public``` is set to our ```build``` folder rather than ```public```.
 We need to build our project with ```yarn build``` if we want our deployment to update with changes from our ```src```.